arg1998/Qosmit2D/README.md

 # Qosmit2D

-Qosmit2D is amy simple 2D game engine in C++ and SFML built with Entity-Component-System (ECS) design in mind.
+Qosmit2D is my simple 2D game engine in C++ and SFML built with Entity-Component-System (ECS) design in mind.
 I will be using this engine to build my games in the future.

 Here is a simple demo: